 If you follow these steps you will succeed!

-Sign up to the training sessions on 11 and 13 October
+Sign up to one the training sessions next week:

 Maps and GIS data

 Most databases allow you to:

 Save, download or email results to yourself

 Always make a note of your search queries and which database you used.

 You can do this in Library Search using the E-Shelf:

 Finding a specific book or journal article using LibrarySearch